 In fact, Isaiah spoke of him.
-Isaiah said he will be a voice in the wilderness crying out to clear the way for the Lord, make smooth the highway for my God.
-Both Isaiah and Malachi then said before the sun arises, before the Messiah comes will come a prophet pointing toward Him.
+Isaiah said he will be a voice in the wilderness, crying out to clear the way for the Lord, make smooth a highway for my God.
+Both Isaiah and Malachi then said that before the sun arises, before the Messiah comes will come a prophet pointing toward Him.
 When the Messiah's forerunner arrives, when that prophet comes, the silence of heaven will be broken with the voice of God and the darkness of earth will be shattered with the light of the Savior and Redeemer.

 Now the world will know when the Messiah arrives.
 How will they know?
 Because he will be preceded by His forerunner.
-Before the sun of righteousness, before the sun rising from on high will come this prophet, this forerunner and he will announce the arrival of the Messiah.
+Before the sun of righteousness, before the sun rising from on high will come this prophet, this forerunner, and he will announce the arrival of the Messiah.

 The silence then will be broken when the forerunner arrives.
 And then will come the Messiah and the saga of salvation.
 Because Luke is such a careful historian and because he is so comprehensive in what he wants to cover, he therefore has to begin his story with the arrival of that forerunner.
 And that's precisely what he does.